Keyboard shortcuts

 Context

-We want AI assistants (OpenCode) to query the dashboard directly.
+AI assistants (OpenCode) should be able to query the dashboard directly.
 This requires a tool protocol.

 Decision